quantizedmassivemimo/1bit_precoding/README.md

 If you are using the simulator (or parts of it) for a publication, then you MUST cite our paper:

-S. Jacobsson, G. Durisi, M. Coldrey, T. Goldstein, and C. Studer, â€œQuantized precoding for massive MU-MIMO,â€ IEEE Trans.
+S. Jacobsson, G. Durisi, M. Coldrey, T. Goldstein, and C. Studer, €œQuantized precoding for massive MU-MIMO, IEEE Trans.
 Commun., Jun.
 2017, to appear.

 and clearly mention this in your paper.

 More information about our research can be found at: https://sites.google.com/site/durisi and at http://vip.ece.cornell.edu

 # How to start a simulation: